Bioconductor/bioconductor.org/content/developers/package-end-of-life.md

 from the nightly build system, is no longer available through 'BiocManager::install()', and does not have a current 'landing page'.

-The package remains available in the subversion archive, and in previous versions of Bioconductor.
+The package remains available in the git archive, and in previous versions of Bioconductor.

 Defunct packages cannot re-enter the Bioconductor repository except through